Dante3ee/Camera_linked_with_ILI9341/README.md

 - add basics buttons for :
   - taking pictures (really easy just extract the picture from the buffer)
   - browsing through the saved pictures
-  - a system to manage the ressources by reducing or increasing the framerate
+  - a system to manage the resource by reducing or increasing the framerate

 ## Picture of the project
 ![ME](https://github.com/Dante3ee/Camera_linked_with_ILI9341/blob/main/photo.png)